P-CATION Logo

 The real problem is not the file, but the follow-up process

-• in the wrong Google Drive folder
+• in the wrong folder

 • in an inbox without clear next steps